godotengine/godot-docs/tutorials/legal/complying_with_licenses.rst

     Portions of this software are copyright © <year> The FreeType Project (www.freetype.org).
 All rights reserved.

 Note that <year> should correspond to the value from the FreeType version used in your build.
-This can be found in the project menu Help > About > Third-party Licenses
+This can be found in the project menu Help > About > Third-party Licenses.

 ENet
 ^^^^